emalherbi-zz/ejs-utils/README.md

 ## Creator

-Created by Eduardo Malherbi, and maintained by Eduardo Malherbi and Ivan Augusto Hoinacki.
+Created by Eduardo Malherbi, and maintained by [Bigodes Team](https://github.com/bigodes).